 While every mode has different settings within the score set, some settings are common across all:

 Confidentiality agreement: the agreement is shown to judges upon first login only.
-It is not mandatory.
-If you require judges to sign one, you can choose the default template for a confidentiality agreement from the drop-down box.
-You can also create your own additional agreements via Settings > Content > Content blocks.
+It is not mandatory to configure a confidentiality agreement.
+Should you require judges to sign one, you can choose the default template for a confidentiality agreement from the drop-down box or create your own agreements via Settings > Content > Content blocks.

 Role registration form: additional registration forms can be configured to allow public or registered users to complete specified user information to register for another role.
 Configure a form first and select it from the drop-down.